 Brisbane has been a leader in sustainability practices for more than 20 years and has twice been named Australia’s most sustainable city.
 We have worked hard at improving the performance of our own operations as well as delivering initiatives that support city wide sustainability outcomes.

-Council has already completed a number of clean energy and emissions reduction projects across its operations, including:
+Council has completed a number of clean energy and emissions reduction projects across its operations, including:

-- installing 345 kilowatts of solar power systems on Council buildings, including the Brisbane Powerhouse, a former coal-fired power station now operating as a multi-arts venue
+- installing more than two megawatts of solar power systems on Council buildings, including the Brisbane Powerhouse, a former coal-fired power station now operating as a multi-arts venue

 - including electric vehicles in our passenger fleet

 - trialling the use of biofuels, hybrid electric and smart transmission technology in public transport

 - providing eco-driving training for Council bus operators.

 In addition, we have purchased more than 970,000 megawatt hours of electricity from renewable energy sources since 2003, when we first started purchasing renewable energy to power City Hall.
 Since 2007, we have also purchased more than 2.8 million carbon offsets to negate the emissions associated with our operations.

 In 2016, Council achieved carbon neutrality for its operations, becoming the largest carbon neutral government organisation in the country.